wearebraid/griddle/readme.md

   }
 }
 ```
-Then include the visual overlay styles by icluding them in your `.scss` files that become part of your global stylesheet. `griddle-overlay.scss` should _not_ be imported into every component because it actually outputs style classes which should only be done once in your project.
+Then include the visual overlay styles by including them in your `.scss` files that become part of your global stylesheet. `griddle-overlay.scss` should _not_ be imported into every component because it actually outputs style classes which should only be done once in your project.

 ```scss
 /* in your own global SCSS file */